 What does the investment partner’s website say about a potential partnership?

 It takes a few minutes to simply go to an investor’s website and spot check a handful of items.
 Here are some suggestions:

-- Go to the “About Us” or “Team” page.
-If they only have a bench of investment professionals, then they are in the business of raising funds, deploying their limited partners’ capital and moving onto the next deal and the next fundraise.
+- Visit the “About Us” or “Team” page.
+If the investment partner only shows a bench of investment professionals, then they are more likely in the business of raising funds, deploying their limited partners’ capital, and moving onto the next deal and the next fundraise.

 - Does the firm maintain a web page for external investors?
-These investors will want a liquidity event for a return of capital within 3 to 5 years; failure to produce this may mean they would not invest in the next fund.
-Investors that have a short-term horizon will invariably force short-term thinking because they have a ticking clock on an exit.
-Investment firms with a long-term view, like SNH, prefer to hold their investments indefinitely and are able to make truly rational decisions regarding value creation.
+If so, these investors will want a liquidity event for a return of capital within 3 to 5 years; failure to produce this may mean they would not invest in the next fund.
+Investors that have a short-term horizon will invariably force short-term thinking because they have a ticking clock on their investment.
+In contrast, investment firms with a long-term view, prefer to hold their investments indefinitely and are able to make truly rational decisions regarding value creation.